GRADUATE STUDENT RESOURCES

 The majority of the committee, including the committee chair, must hold graduate research faculty status in the College of Education & Human Development.

-The dissertation prospectus and dissertation advisory consist of a minimum of four (4) members:
+The dissertation prospectus and dissertation advisory consist of a minimum of three (3) members:

 1. Faculty with approved joint academic appointments and university graduate research faculty membership can serve as the chair of a Ph.D. dissertation advisory committee.

-3. Consist of no fewer than four members with earned doctorates, which means that at least three dissertation advisory committee members must be College of Education & Human Development faculty who hold graduate faculty research status or approved by reciprocal agreements between colleges and schools, which recognizes each other’s graduate research faculty.
+3. The committee will consist of no fewer than four members with earned doctorates, which means that at least three dissertation advisory committee members must be College of Education & Human Development faculty who hold graduate faculty research status or approved by reciprocal agreements between colleges and schools, which recognizes each other’s graduate research faculty.

-4. Any proposed member of the dissertation advisory committee not meeting these requirements must be approved by the associate dean of graduate studies and research.
-Any part-time instructor in the College of Education & Human Development or member outside of the college must be approved by the associate dean of graduate studies and research.
+4. Any proposed member of the dissertation advisory committee not meeting these requirements must be approved by the associate dean of research and doctoral studies.
+Any part-time instructor in the College of Education & Human Development or member outside of the college must be approved by the associate dean of doctorate studies and research.

 5. All committee members must hold a terminal degree.

-All appointments to the dissertation prospectus & dissertation advisory committee, including its chair, are subject to approval by each student, the department chair, and the associate dean for graduate studies and research of the College of Education & Human Development.
-After the dissertation prospectus & dissertation advisory committee has been established, the committee, student, department chair, and the associate dean for graduate studies and research of the College of Education & Human Development must approve any subsequent change of membership.
+All appointments to the dissertation prospectus and dissertation advisory committee, including its chair, are subject to approval by each student, the department chair and the associate dean for graduate studies and research of the College of Education & Human Development.
+After the dissertation prospectus and dissertation advisory committee has been established, the committee, student, department chair and the associate dean for doctorate studies and research in the College of Education & Human Development must approve any subsequent change of membership.

-The doctoral student flowchart will guide doctorate students with mapping out when required forms should be submitted for degree progression and completion.
+The doctoral program flowchart will guide doctorate students with mapping out when required forms should be submitted for degree progression and completion.

 Comprehensive Exam Report